History of Ontario: Social welfare

 The care of illegitimate children was a high priority for private charities.
 Before 1893, the Ontario government appropriated grants to charitable infants' homes for the infants and for their nursing mothers.
-Most of these infants were illegitimate, and most of their mothers were poor.
+Most of those infants were illegitimate, and most of their mothers were poor.
 Many babies were admitted to the homes in poor physical condition, so that their chances of survival outside such homes was poor.

 Culture

 Religion

 The changes in the next generation in the town of Woodstock in southwestern Ontario exemplified the shift of power from the Tory elite to middle-class merchants and professionals.
 The once-unquestioned leadership of the magistracy and the Anglican Church, with their closed interlocking networks of patron-client relations, faded year by year as modern ideas of respectability based on merit and economic development grew apace.
 The new middle class was solidly in control by the 1870s, and the old elite had all but vanished.

-While Anglicans consolidated their hold on the upper classes, workingmen and farmers responded to the Methodist revivals, often sponsored by visiting preachers from the United States.
-Typical was Rev. James Caughey, an American sent by the Wesleyan Methodist Church from the 1840s through 1864.
+While the Anglicans consolidated their hold on the upper classes, workingmen and farmers responded to the Methodist revivals, often sponsored by visiting preachers from the United States.
+Typical was Rev. James Caughey, an American sent by the Wesleyan Methodist Church from the 1840s to 1864.
 He brought in the converts by the score, most notably in the revivals in Canada West 1851–53.
 His technique combined restrained emotionalism with a call for personal commitment, coupled with follow-up action to organize support from converts.
 It was a time when the Holiness Movement caught fire, with the revitalized interest of men and women in Christian perfection.
 Caughey bridged the gap between the style of earlier camp meetings and the needs of more sophisticated Methodist congregations in the emerging cities.